sukeya/platanus/docs/index.md

 ## Performance
-Generally speaking, `platunus` is slower than `cpp-btree` by approximately 13%, but is faster than `std::(multi)set` and `std::(multi)map` by approximately 59% (the values are median and the order of B-tree is 65 (default)).
+Generally speaking, `platunus` is slower than `cpp-btree` by approximately 13%.

+However, `platunus` is faster than `std::(multi)set` and `std::(multi)map` by approximately 59% (the values are median and the order of B-tree is 65 (default)).
-However, forwarding an iterator of `platanus` is extremely faster than doing that of STL, while FIFO of `platanus` is slower than that of STL by approximately 19%.
+Forwarding an iterator of `platanus` is extremely faster than doing that of STL, while FIFO of `platanus` is slower than that of STL by approximately 19%.
-So, you should check how much the performance is improved.

-## Difference between `pmr` and normal
-Of cource, using `polymorphic_allocator` or not is one of the difference, but another one is whether an internal node has an array of pointers to each child node as a member variable or its pointer.
-I will remove this difference.
+So, you should select an appropriate one matching your use case.

 ## Limitation and caveats